 Your part: lean into the new cadence, share honest feedback, and stay open to new ways of working.
 [Name] will meet with each function over the next few weeks to learn and align.

-Thank you for your partnership as we strengthen the next level of our operating system.
+Thank you for your partnership as organizations strengthen the next level of the operating system.

 [CEO/Integrator Name]